keml-group/keml.analysis/ReadMe.md

 ### Argumentation Statistics
 Argumentation statistics are stored under _pre_-arguments.csv.

-This CSV file consists of a table that counts attacks and supports between facts (F) and instructions (I) of all conversation partners (including the human author).
+This CSV file consists of a table that counts attacks, supports, recursive attacks and recursive supports between facts (F) and instructions (I) of all conversation partners (including the human author).

 ![Example Argumentation Statistics](doc/example-arguments-csv.png)